-menced, has at least been threatened.
+A court's determination regarding whether litigation was reasonably anticipated may rely either on language directly in a retainer agreement (as in Genesco) or on the fact that litigation, though not yet commenced, has at least been threatened.
 Courts may also rely on the issuance of a litigation hold, the retention of outside counsel, or documentation that litigation or an investigation may be forthcoming.

-Analogous case law-such as the line of decisions concerning how the work-product protection's "anticipation of litigation" requirement applies to a situation in which a company suspects a defect in its product and investigates regarding the defect, its scope, and remedial action-further underscores that courts likely will carefully distinguish between documents prepared because of anticipated litigation and documents prepared for business purposes.
+Analogous case law-such as the line of decisions concerning how the work-product protection's "anticipation of litigation" requirement applies to a situation in which a company suspects a defect in its product and investigates the defect, its scope, and remedial action-further underscores that courts likely will carefully distinguish between documents prepared because of anticipated litigation and documents prepared for business purposes.
 For example, in Adams v.
 Gateway, Inc., concerns about problems with its computers led Gateway to launch an internal investigation headed by an attorney and labeled a "legal investigation."
 The attorney interfaced with engineers and other technical personnel as part of the investigation, and Gateway attempted to claim that several of the documents related to the investigation were work-product protected on that basis.
-121 The court disagreed, finding that while Gateway may have become aware of product performance issues as a result of a litigation, "the investigation had at its core the diagnosis and resolution of potential problems" and was motivated by "Gateway's self-interest as a retailer of computer products."
-122 In determining whether specific documents were work-product protected, the court found some of the documents showed "concrete litigation-related preparation" and attorney instructions, whereas others showed "technical efforts and results," not revealing or responsive to litigation concerns.
-123 Thus, the court ordered the production of the latter documents.
-124
+The court disagreed, finding that while Gateway may have become aware of product performance issues as a result of a litigation, "the investigation had at its core the diagnosis and resolution of potential problems" and was motivated by "Gateway's self-interest as a retailer of computer products."140 In determining whether specific documents were work-product protected, the court found some of the documents showed "concrete litigation-related preparation" and attorney instructions, whereas others showed "technical efforts and results," not revealing or responsive to litigation concerns.
+Thus, the court ordered the production of the latter documents.